Specialty Foods in Vietnam

 1. Buffalo Bacon in Ha Giang

-Coming to Ha Giang in North West Vietnam with high lands and many forests, there’s no better to eat steamed rice with buffalo bacon.
-This kind of bacon is not only smelling but also tasty with traditional receipt.
+Coming to Ha Giang in Northwest Vietnam with high lands and many forests, there’s no better to eat steamed rice with buffalo bacon.
+This kind of bacon is not only smelling but also tasty with a traditional recipe.
 Carefully chosen shank of buffalo is cut parallel to the muscle fibers, then is marinated with chili, ginger and a special spice of North West region – “mac khen”.
 The meat is smoked by wood in forests for 1 year and the buffalo bacon can be kept in about 1 month.

 2. Barbecue in Sapa

 Sapa town of Lao Cai province is the coldest region in Vietnam.
 It’s 376 km far from Hanoi and worth a visit for beautiful sights and unique life of locals.
-Barbecue is one of the most favorite of Sapa people and any tourist would love it.
-It’s different from barbecue in other places because all of ingredients (meat, fish, spices…) are found from forests or grown in forests.
+Barbecue is one of the most favorites of Sapa people and any tourist would love it.
+It’s different from barbecues in other places because all of the ingredients (meat, fish, spices…) are found from forests or grown in forests.

 3. Sour Pho in Lang Son